Narcoculture: Rise of the Mexican Mafiosos

 Narcoculture in Sinaloa shares many characteristics with Mediterranean culture and mafias in that both are based on honor, bravery, family loyalty, protection, vengeance, generosity, hospitality, nobility, and prestige.
 Drug traffickers use claves ("codes") to maintain a level of secrecy.
 Some of these codes, however, have been revealed in narcocorridos (Mexican ballads about drug trafficking) and are then used by people who listen to this music, even if they are not drug traffickers.
 This is an example of when narcoculture becomes a part of mainstream discourse.

 Prior to the 1970s, narcoculture and drug trafficking in Sinaloa were almost exclusively rural.
 The stigma that was placed on narcotics early on meant that people in the cities were reluctant to accept it as a legitimate activity.
 But in the countryside of Sinaloa, people were starving, and drug trafficking often seemed like the only viable solution.
-The rural population were a marginalized part of society with no real access to education or other methods of upward social mobility, often ignored by the government and by society.
+The rural population was a marginalized part of society with little access to education or other means of upward social mobility, and was often ignored by the government and society.
 Drug trafficking for them became a source of income and an outlet to rebel against the government that had forgotten them in the countryside.